-Form 1065: What partners need to know to report income
+Filing Form 1065: What Partners Need to now to report income

 Forming a partnership can have its advantages for your small business.
-It also means a different way of completing your taxes.
+It also means different tax preparation responsibilities and IRS guidelines.

-Partnerships, as pass-through entities, report their adjusted gross income, tax deductions and credits to partners who in turn report those items on their personal tax returns.
+As pass-through entities, Partnerships report their adjusted gross income, tax deductions, and credits to partners.
+Partners, in turn, report those items on their personal tax returns.
 The partnership will also file one partnership return for information purposes on Form 1065.
 In fact, one partner is designated to sign on behalf of the partnership.
-Each partner will then report individually on their Form 1040.
+Each partner will then also report individually on their Form 1040.

-Whether you have a current or aspiring partnership, you can learn more about the Form 1065 here!
+Whether you have a current or aspiring partnership, you can learn more about filing Form 1065 here!

-Form 1065, U.S. Return of Partnership Income is used to report your partnership’s income, gains, losses, deductions, and credits along with general business information to the IRS.
+Form 1065, U.S. Return of Partnership Income, is used to report your partnership’s income, gains, losses, deductions, credits, and general business information to the IRS.

 You won’t determine how much tax is owed on this form – that happens as items on a Schedule K-1 (Form 1065).
-The partnership tax owed is reported by individual partners on their tax returns.
+Each partner will report the partnership tax liability on their personal tax return.
 That’s where the “pass-through” part mentioned above comes in.

-• Limited Liability Corporations (LLCs) with multiple members that haven’t elected to be taxed as a corporation or S corporation
+• A Limited Liability Company (LLC) with multiple members that haven’t elected to be taxed as a corporation or S corporation

-• Foreign partnerships with income in the U.S.
+• Foreign partnerships with income in the United States

 How to fill out Form 1065

 Wondering how to fill out Form 1065?
 This form is five pages long.
-We’ve created a summary of each page so you can get a better handle of what information is required.
+We’ve created a summary of each page so you can better understand what information is required.
 But if these details are a cause of stress, we get it.

-When it comes to tax time, we understand you want to get everything just right.
-Luckily, you don’t have to worry about completing Form 1065 or your Schedule K-1s on your own.
-By working with a Block Advisor certified small business tax pro, you can get back to running your business and leave the paperwork to us.
+When it comes to tax time, you want to get everything right.
+Luckily, you don’t have to worry about completing Form 1065 or your Schedule K-1s alone.
+By working with a Block Advisor certified small business tax pro, you can return to running your business and leave the paperwork to us.

 Still interested in what’s covered in Form 1065?
 Read on.